greenhand520/servo_robot_board_tools/crates/servo-robot-protocol/README_en.md

 English | [简体中文](README.md)

-STM32 Robot Communication Protocol Definition, supports `no_std` + `alloc`, compatible with PC and embedded platforms.
+Definition of communication protocol between ServoRobotBoard and host computer, supports `no_std` + `alloc`, compatible with PC and embedded platforms.

 ## Features